renefs/cern-paella-plugins/README.md

 $ npm run dev
 ```

 Go to `http://localhost:8090/?id=test-video` to test the plugins.
+You will maybe need to chnages parameters in the url to test the plugins.

+For example to test the **nextTimeButtonPlugin** and the **prevTimeButtonPlugin**, you need to add the following parameters to the url: `&time=3m,4m,5m`.

 ---